Ideas for Projects of Participants of Entrepreneurship for Kids Program By Galit Zamler

 Students in the 7th-grade at Arnon school in Ramat Gan participate in the Entrepreneurship for Kids Program, under the guidance of teacher, Yoram Kuhn.

-After a number of meetings where students were exposed to various initiatives and projects, students have started raising their own ideas for projects.
+After a number of meetings where students were exposed to various initiatives and ventures, students have started raising their own ideas for projects.

 - A bottle of cooling and heating water